iusrepo/iusrepo.github.io/markdown/about.md

 IUS is a yum repository that provides newer versions of select software for RHEL and CentOS.
-It started as an internal experiment at [Rackspace][rackspace] before being transitioned into a community project.
+It started as an internal experiment at [Rackspace][rackspace] before being transitioned into a community project (non-SLA, see [FAQ][sla]).
 The packages we offer enable our users to combine a stable base operating system with a faster moving application stack.
 Our packages are designed to be used on an individual opt-in basis, so the repository can be enabled and not override other unrelated packages on your system.

 ### Stability Versus Features